Retreat Centers and More

 Real-world Retreat Centers, Jewish Spiritual Gatherings, Organic Farms, and Outdoor Adventures

 A genuine Retreat experience takes place in the real, not virtual world.
 JOFFEE (Jewish Outdoor Food, Farming, and Environmental Education) is growing by leaps and bounds!
-If you are ready to give it a try, here are some places and organizations that provide real-life retreats and other outdoor experiences and adventures (Listed by region and then alphabetically)
+If you are ready to give it a try, here are some places and organizations that provide real-life retreats and other outdoor experiences and adventures.
+Listings are by region and then alphabetically.

 East Coast USA

 Am Kolel Jewish sponsored, ecumenical sanctuary retreat center in Maryland.

 Burning Bush Adventures offers “close encounters with God and Judaism through quality wilderness experiences” including canoe trips, dogsled trips, cross-country skiing and camping, combined with Jewish learning and observance.